tdelhomme/CancerGenomicsCloud_tutorial/README.md

     * 4. loop over the BAM file to run the variant calling on each sample
     * 5. download locally each VCF file
     * 6. transfer each VCF from local computer to the IARC HPC
+    * 7. delete VCf files on the CGC (don't forget the checking of VCF files downloading before this)

 ### 1.5 Task monitoring